MCB112 Biological Sequence Analysis

 Aims and objectives

-MCB112 teaches fundamental principles of comparative genome sequence analysis (and more generally, of computational molecular biology) by using realistic but pint-sized research examples.
-The course is built around 12 weekly analysis problems using bacteriophage (bacterial virus) genome sequences collected by undergraduates in HHMI-sponsored SEA-PHAGES courses.
+MCB112 teaches fundamental principles of biological data analysis using realistic but pint-sized research examples.
+The course is built around 12 weekly data analysis problems.
+This year, our unifying biological thread is bacteriophage (bacterial virus) genome sequence analysis.
+Many of the phage genomes we will be using were collected by undergraduates in HHMI-sponsored SEA-PHAGES courses.

 You will also learn some fundamentals of probabilistic inference, statistics, computer science, and applied math -- how to think about statistics from first principles, and how to read and understand an algorithm well enough to implement it.
 A not-so-hidden agenda is to motivate biologists to learn more mathematics, computer science, and statistics, by showing how these skills are relevant to biological data analysis.